 The teacher resource pack contains a range of class-based activities such as images of toys, discussion cards, story writing tasks, all mapped to the Scottish Curriculum for Excellence designed to introduce disabilities to children through the power of their imaginations.

-During 2022/23 we will be exploring further how to make the resources fully accessible and optimally useful for schools and community settings, by drawing on the wisdom of invested stakeholders and co-creating the resources alongside them.
-We will be doing this through a series of focus groups, run on-campus at QMU, and online on Teams.
+During 2022/23 we have been continuing to explore how to make the resources fully accessible and optimally useful for schools and community settings, by drawing on the wisdom of invested stakeholders and co-creating the resources alongside them.
+We have been doing this through a series of focus groups, run on-campus at QMU, and online on Teams

 This page describes what we did and what we found out during Phase 1 of our research project, during 2021/22.